DwitrishaSaha/organicmaps/docs/GOVERNANCE.md

 # Governance

-Organic Maps Project (organicmaps.app) is an open-source project.
+Oma Project (organicmaps.app) is an open-source project.

 ## The Governing Board

-The focus of the Governing Board is to assist and guide in the progress and development of Organic Maps, as well as to lead and promote Organic Maps.
+The focus of the Governing Board is to assist and guide in the progress and development of Oma, as well as to lead and promote Oma.

-The Governing Board is the governing body responsible for the overall oversight of the Organic Maps Project.
-The Board also has the responsibility to ensure the goals, brands, and marks of Organic Maps and community are protected.
-The Board serves as the final authority within the Organic Maps Project.
+The Governing Board is the governing body responsible for the overall oversight of the Oma Project.
+The Board also has the responsibility to ensure the goals, brands, and marks of Oma and community are protected.
+The Board serves as the final authority within the Oma Project.

 ## Governing Board Responsibilities